pooyas/simple-relationship-manager/README.md

 Your Simple Relationship Manager is set up and you'll get notified automatically every time the script runs (e.g. weekly).

 **Just remember, if you contacted the candidates, update the `Last Contacted On` column in the spreadsheet.**

+## Acknowledgement
+This work is inspired by this [article](https://jakobgreenfeld.com/stay-in-touch) from Jakob Greenfeld.
+His approach is using Airtable.
+If you are interested, you can check his work.